 Semi truck drivers spend a lot of time on the open road, often driver cross-country.
 Traveling long distances often requires high rates of speed.
 It is estimated that a vehicle driving 55 mph covers 300 feet in 5 seconds.
 So much can occur in that time frame and if a driver is distracted from the road, disastrous events can occur.

 Driving Under the Influence

 Driving under the influence of alcohol or drugs impairs the body’s essential motor functions.
-Drivers who are impaired lose the ability to react, see straight, and control a vehicle safely.
+Drivers who are impaired can lose the ability to react, see straight, or control a vehicle safely.
 Anyone who decides to drive under the influence of drugs or alcohol puts themselves and others around them in great danger.

 Federal law establishes that truck drivers have a limit of .04 BAC.
 This is half of the legal limit for normal drivers in most states.
 The reasoning for this is due to how dangerous it is to operate a vehicle the size of a semi truck even slightly impaired.

 In addition to a stricter policy for BAC, there is a zero-tolerance for drug use in commercial truck driving.
 Even with these restrictions, truck drivers nationwide still partake in these dangerous habits.
 A study from Reuters found that nearly 30% of truck drivers use amphetamines.
 The same report revealed that semi-truck drivers in the US had the highest frequency of positive alcohol tests in the world of 12.5%.